athas/futball/README.md

 Controls
 --------

-Move around with WASD, look with the mouse, and jump with the space bar.
+Move around with WASD or the arrow keys, look with the mouse, and jump with the space bar.

 Windows?
 --------